Valentine's Day: CAN tasks youths on Nigeria's security, unity - New Telegraph

 The National Chairman, Christian Association of Nigeria Youth Wing (YOWICAN), Belosochukwu Enwere has called on Nigerian youths to use the occasion of this year’s Valentine’s day celebration to pray and work for the security and unity of the country.

-Enwere, in an official statement on Saturday, said the youth should not use the occasion to indulge in any immoral act or behaviours that could further divide Nigeria, but seek God’s guidance for peace and unity.
+Enwere, in an official statement, said the youth should not use the occasion to indulge in any immoral act or behaviours that could further divide Nigeria, but seek God’s guidance for peace and unity.

 Enwere noted that St. Valentine’s sacrifices that made him an eternal phenomenon was beyond mundane things, but a legacy of selfless service to mankind.